-This letter is in response to a letter dated March 10, 2004, submitted on Taxpayer's behalf to the Commissioner of Internal Revenue, requesting permission to revoke the election made under section 179 of the Internal Revenue Code on Taxpayer's 2000 and 2002 federal income tax returns for certain property placed in service in 2000 & 2002, respectively.
-In order for us to respond to your specific request, you must submit a request for a private letter ruling.
+This letter is in response to your letter received March 23, 2004, submitted on Taxpayer's behalf to the Commissioner of Internal Revenue, requesting permission to revoke the election made under section 179 of the Internal Revenue Code on Taxpayer's federal income tax return for certain property placed in service in , respectively.
+In order for us to respond to your specific request, Taxpayer must submit a request for a private letter ruling.
 The request must comply with all the requirements of section 7 of Revenue Procedure 2004-1, 2004-1 I.R.B.
 1. A copy of selected selections of Rev. Proc.
 2004-1 has been enclosed for your reference.
 We hope that you find the following general information to be helpful.